Peroxide Rubber

 Glass, Silica, Ceramic and Polyester peroxide Silicone PS15

 This bonding technology opens up new possibilities for our customers.
-Solvent coating has traditionally been used for bonding to difficult compounds.
-This new bonding technology gives companies the opportunity to move away from solvents when using peroxide rubbers like EPDM, FKM and NBR.
+Solvent coating has traditionally been used for bonding to these rubber compounds.
+This new bonding technology gives companies the option to move away from solvents.

-The Compotex water based peroxide technology has a long shelf life, commonly 12 months, and provides new opportunities in the manufacture of specialist peroxide curing rubber parts.
+The Compotex fabrics have a long shelf life, commonly 12 months, and provides new opportunities in the manufacture of specialist peroxide curing rubber parts.

 Nylon to peroxide rubber – Compotex